The Lawton Standard Co. is raising the standard for foundries.

 In February 2021, Penn-Mar Castings joined The C.A.
 Lawton Co. family.
 Penn-Mar Castings, a gray-and-ductile iron foundry located in Hanover, Pennsylvania, joins the platform.
 (Learn More)

-In April 2021, the metals platform The Lawton Standard Co. was announced.
+In April 2021, The Lawton Standard Co. announced its metals platform.

-In August 2022, Northern Iron & Machine (St. Paul, MN) joins the Lawton family.
+In August 2022, Northern Iron & Machine (St. Paul, MN) joined the Lawton family.

 In November 2022, American Iron (Versa-Bar) joined the family.